cldunlap73/SeqReg/README.md

   <img src="./Images/save_data.png" alt="Logo" style="width: 100%; max-width: 100%;">
 </div>

 SeqReg can be used for regression from 1D, 2D, or 3D (wip) inputs.
 It is designed to work with multiple sets of experimental data.
 Each experimental dataset must be saved in a csv.
-One column show contain time (or index) one should contain the output labels (in this case heat flux) corresponding to each input at the specified time.
+One column should contain time (or index) one should contain the output labels (in this case heat flux) corresponding to each input at the specified time.
 The other column should contain the model inputs.
 This could be just a single value, a path relative to the csv to an array saved in a txt file, or a path to an image.

 ### Available Functions:
 <div align="center">